bardyaxy/olympia-toast-bardya/README.md

 npm run watch
 ```

-This script monitors source HTML, CSS and JavaScript files and re-runs the build
+This script monitors source HTML, CSS and TypeScript files and re-runs the build
 each time one of them updates.

 ## Repository Layout

-- `scripts/` – JavaScript files including the build script and site logic
+ - `scripts/` – TypeScript files including the build script and site logic
 - `styles/` – CSS stylesheet
 - `includes/` – HTML snippets for the header and footer
 - HTML pages remain at the project root